braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/recommendations.md

 ---
 nav_title: Item Recommendations
 article_title: Item Recommendations
-permalink: "/recommendations/"
+page_order: 10
-description: "This reference article covers how to create an Item Recommendation for most popular products."
+alias: "/recommendations/"
-hidden: true
+description: "This reference article covers how to create an Item Recommendation for items in a catalog."
 ---

 # Item Recommendations